wikipedia2vec/wikipedia2vec/docs/index.md

 - *--min-word-count*: A word is ignored if the total frequency of the word is less than this value (default: 10)
 - *--min-entity-count*: An entity is ignored if the total frequency of the entity appearing as the referent of an anchor link is less than this value (default: 5)
 - *--min-paragraph-len*: A paragraph is ignored if its length is shorter than this value (default: 5)
+- *--category*: If this option is specified, categories are included as entities in the dictionary (default: False)

 ### Building Link Graph